 The Dual-title Programme

 The School of Oriental and African Studies at the University of London and the University of Rome Tor Vergata have undersigned an agreement to unite two international study programmes and provide an exceptional opportunity for students to earn two different master of science degrees from two prestigious universities.
 The agreement allows students to study in Italy and study in the United Kingdom and hence to increase their international experience and have access to a specialised and unique course of study.
 Students may verify that they meet the requirements and apply to participate through the EEBL Programme Office.
-The call for applications (IT / EN / Annex 1 / Annex 2) for students interested in studying at SOAS during the 2022-2023 academic year closed on 20 June 2022.
+The call for applications (IT / EN / Annex 1 / Annex 2) for students interested in studying at SOAS during the 2023-2024 academic closed on 3 March 2023.
+The ranking did not include winners this year.

 What Makes this Programme Special